 3 cups oyster crackers

 Turn the oven to 350.
 Melt butter, stir in Boat Sauce, and drizzle over oyster crackers in a bowl.
 Bake on a lined sheet-pan for 10-12 minutes, then set aside for serving.

-Rinse clams in cold water in a colander, then place in a big pot with about 5 cups of water (you can cut ½ cup of wine in there if you'd like).
+Lift clams from soaking water and rinse off in a colander, then place in a big pot with 3 cups of water, plus wine (if using).
 Slice the dark green parts of the leek and add to the pot.
 Bring to a boil covered, and cook until all the clams have opened, 5-8 minutes.
 You want them to open up, but avoid overcooking.
 Discard any clams that don't open.
 Remove clams and let them cool.
-Strain the broth using a mesh strainer and cheesecloth.
+Strain and reserve the broth using a mesh strainer and cheesecloth.
 When cool enough to handle, remove clams from their shells and set aside, catching any liquor that they release.

 Pour the strained clam broth back a pot and taste for salinity.
 If it's really salty, you may want to dilute with water, or use half clam broth / half chicken stock when its ready to be employed.